Screening $p$-Hackers: Dissemination Noise as Bait: A Numerical Example of Dissemination Noise and -Hacking in Linear Regressions

 With some probability, the agent is a hacker who is uninformed about $(i_{1}^{*},i_{2}^{*},i_{3}^{*})$ and runs all ${20 \choose 3}=1140$ linear regressions of the form $Y=X^{i_{1}}+X^{i_{2}}+X^{i_{3}}+\epsilon$ for different choices of the three covariates $i_{1},i_{2},i_{3}$ in the noisy data.
 The agent then proposes the model with the highest $R^2$ value.
 With complementary probability, the agent is a maven whose expertise in the subject lets him narrow down the causal model of $Y$ to either the true $Y=X^{1}+X^{2}+X^{3}+\epsilon$, or the incorrect model $Y=X^{4}+X^{5}+X^{6}+\epsilon$.
 The maven runs two regressions using the noisy data, and proposes either $(1, 2, 3)$ or $(4, 5, 6)$ to the policymaker, depending on which regression has a higher $R^{2}.$ (Unlike in the model where we derive optimal behavior for the agents, for this example their behavior are exogenously given.)

-We draw a few comparisons between the example and our baseline model.
+We draw a few comparisons between the example and our baseline model from Section \ref{sec:model}.
 Like our model, the example captures a setting with a wide dataset, in the sense that there are many more potential specifications (more than 1000) than there are observations in the data (20).
 The true cause $a^*$ corresponds to the triplet $(1, 2, 3)$, and the red herring $a^{\redherr}$ corresponds to the triplet $(4,5,6)$.
-Unlike in the baseline model, this example does not feature a continuum of potential specifications, independence between different specifications (since two triplets may share some explanatory variables), or perfect correlation between the outcome and the true cause (since there is a noise term).
+Unlike in the baseline model, this example does not feature a continuum of potential specifications or independence between different specifications (since two triplets may share some explanatory variables).
 Nevertheless, we numerically show that injecting dissemination noise in the form of choosing a strictly positive $\sigma_{noise}^{2}$ has some of the same properties and trade-offs for the principal as in our simple baseline model.

 Figure \ref{fig:conditional_welfare} depicts the expected utility of the principal conditional on the agent's type, as a function of the amount of dissemination noise that the principal adds to the covariates before releasing the dataset.
 The expected social harm from a hacker agent is mitigated when there is more noise.
 The idea is that when a hacker analyzes a noisy dataset, the model $(i_{1},i_{2},i_{3})$ with the highest regression $R^{2}$ in the noisy data is often a \emph{bait} with poor $R^{2}$ performance in the true dataset.
 The covariates $i_{1},i_{2},i_{3}$ look correlated with the outcome $Y$ only because they were hit with just the right noise realizations, but a hacker who falls for these baits and proposes the model $(i_{1},i_{2},i_{3})$ will get screened out by the policymaker's test, which is conducted in the raw data.